dmyersturnbull/pippin/README.md

 ## building

-This will eventually be published on [Bintray](https://bintray.com/).
+This will soon be published on [Maven Central](https://maven.org).
 In the meantime, to build this for dependencies to use, run:

 ```
 sbt publish-local